 Domain Measure Admin.
-Time (mins) NIH Toolbox Tests Executive - Flexibility Dimensional Change Card Sort Test 4 Executive - Inhibition Flanker Inhibitory Control and Attention 3 Memory - Episodic Picture Sequence Memory Test 7 Processing Speed Pattern Comparison Processing Speed 3 Working Memory List Sorting Working Memory Test 7 Language - Reading Decoding Oral Reading Recognition Test 3 Language - Vocabulary Comprehension Picture Vocabulary Test 4 Processing Speed - Working Memory Oral symbol digit test (uses Toolbox App) 3 Memory - Verbal Rey Auditory Verbal Learning Test 4 be scheduled for a second session.
-Study participants will be evaluated at 3 and 12 months following OHCA.
+Time (mins) NIH Toolbox Tests Executive - Flexibility Dimensional Change Card Sort Test 4 Executive - Inhibition Flanker Inhibitory Control and Attention 3 Memory - Episodic Picture Sequence Memory Test 7 Processing Speed Pattern Comparison Processing Speed 3 Working Memory List Sorting Working Memory Test 7 Language - Reading Decoding Oral Reading Recognition Test 3 Language - Vocabulary Comprehension Picture Vocabulary Test 4 Processing Speed - Working Memory Oral symbol digit test (uses Toolbox App) 3 Memory - Verbal Rey Auditory Verbal Learning Test 4

+Neuropsychological testing has been limited to 45 minutes to an 1 hour to enhance patient compliance and minimize patient fatigue.
+Patients who cannot tolerate the complete battery of tests and interviews in one session may be scheduled for a second session.
+Study participants will be evaluated at 3 and 12 months following ROSC.
 Study team members responsible for neuropsychological outcome assessment will be trained and certified per ICECAP study procedures.

-Neuropsychological testing has been limited to 45 minutes to enhance patient compliance and minimize patient fatigue.
-Patients who cannot tolerate the complete battery of tests and interviews in one session may

-6.3.1 Brief Test of Adult Cognition by Telephone (BTACT) encompasses a wide range of cognitive domains and ability levels based on well-established, traditional neuropsychological tests.^{138,139} The BTACT is a brief (10-15 minutes), telephone-based test available in English and Spanish, with good psychometric properties140, and robust normative sample that includes adults and older adults with and without cognitive decline.141 These advantages led to the inclusion of the BTACT in the NIH Common Data Elements for traumatic brain injury.142
+6.3.1 Brief Test of Adult Cognition by Telephone (BTACT) encompasses a wide range of cognitive domains and ability levels based on well-established, traditional neuropsychological tests.
+The BTACT is brief (10-15 minutes), is available in English and Spanish, with good psychometric properties, and robust normative sample that includes adults and older adults with and without cognitive decline.
+These advantages led to the inclusion of the BTACT in the NIH Common Data Elements for TBI.

-6.3.2 The Disability Rating Scale (DRS) measures and tracks recovery in all three WHO-ICF categories: impairment, disability, and handicap for patients with DoC.^{143,144} The DRS includes measures of eye-opening, verbalization, and motor response (derived from the Glasgow Coma Scale); cognitive understanding of feeding, dressing, and grooming; degree of assistance and supervision required; and employability.
+6.3.2 The Disability Rating Scale (DRS) measures and tracks recovery in all three WHO-ICF categories: impairment, disability, and handicap for patients with DoC.
+The DRS includes measures of eye-opening, verbalization, and motor response (derived from the Glasgow Coma Scale); cognitive understanding of feeding, dressing, and grooming; degree of assistance and supervision required; and employability.
 Scores range from 0 (no disability) to 29 (extreme vegetative state).
-DRS has in-person or telephone administration,145 and has good test-retest, interrater reliability,146 and concurrent and predictive validity.^{143,147} We will score DRS from a structured interview with the participant's primary caregiver.
+DRS has in-person or telephone administration, and has good test-retest, interrater reliability, and concurrent and predictive validity.
+We will score DRS from a structured interview with the participant's primary caregiver.